Universal Wrestling Federation (Japan): Original UWF

+The original UWF was founded in 1984 by Hisashi Shinma and a group of wrestlers who had left New Japan Pro-Wrestling following growing disagreements over the promotion's management and direction.
+The breakaway group sought to establish a promotion of their own, initially drawing on the established professional wrestling style of New Japan while allowing its wrestlers greater control over the presentation and direction of their matches.
+Initially, UWF's cards featured conventional professional wrestling matches, including traditional trappings such as acrobatic maneuvers, top-rope jumps, Satoru Sayama continued to performing under his Tiger Mask persona, and even having lucha libre matches.

 The original roster included Rusher Kimura, Akira Maeda, Ryuma Go, Mach Hayato, and Gran Hamada.
 Soon, however, they were joined by Yoshiaki Fujiwara, Nobuhiko Takada, Satoru Sayama (the original Tiger Mask) and Kazuo Yamazaki, and this changed the orientation of the UWF's wrestling from the traditional style to a more martial arts oriented style.
-Maeda, Fujiwara, Takada, Sayama and Yamazaki had been martial artists before joining New Japan Pro-Wrestling, and they began incorporating amateur wrestling and other legitimate martial arts techniques, including catch wrestling and judo submission holds, and kickboxing, which created a new form of wrestling called shoot-style.
+Maeda, Fujiwara, Takada, Sayama and Yamazaki had been martial artists before joining New Japan Pro-Wrestling, and they began incorporating amateur wrestling and other legitimate martial arts techniques, including catch wrestling and judo submission holds, karate and kickboxing, which created a new form of wrestling.
 Kimura, Go, and Hamada, unable to cope with the new style, decided to leave and join All Japan Pro Wrestling instead.

 In early 1984, UWF President Hisashi Shinma brokered a deal with the World Wrestling Federation which resulted in a UWF/WWF working relationship.
 Through this working relationship, one of UWF's top stars Akira Maeda toured the United States with the WWF and even won the promotion's International Heavyweight Championship.
 The relationship ended on July 23, 1984 after President Shinma jumped from UWF to All Japan Pro Wrestling.